JetBrains/kotlin-multiplatform-dev-docs/topics/compose-resource-environment.md

 * Android uses `Resources.getConfiguration().uiMode and Configuration.UI_MODE_NIGHT_MASK`.
 * iOS, desktop, and web platforms use `LocalSystemTheme.current`.

-The difference requires an `expect-actual` mechanism to handle platform-specific theme customization:
+As a temporary workaround, while a common public API is yet to be implemented ([CMP-4197](https://youtrack.jetbrains.com/issue/CMP-4197)), this difference requires an `expect-actual` mechanism to handle platform-specific theme customization:

 1. In the common code, define the expected `LocalAppTheme` object with the `expect` keyword: